Initiatives and projects

 People and Organisational Development (previously Learning and Development)

-- Providing personalised development (including but not limited to the Academic Women’s Programme, Springboard development programme) to ensure that we have a pipeline of qualified and skilled women who can be promoted or be successful when applying for more senior roles.
+- Providing tailored development (including but not limited to Academic Women’s Programme, Springboard development programme) to ensure that we have a pipeline of qualified and skilled women who feel confident and motivated to apply for promotion and be successful when applying for more senior roles.

-- Leadership and management development programmes that stress the manager’s responsibility for equality, diversity and inclusion at all stages e.g. access to training and opportunities, recommendations for promotion, conducting Personal Review and Development Plan meetings
+- Leadership and management development programmes that stress the manager’s responsibility for equality, diversity and inclusion at all stages e.g. encouraging conversations about career development and ensuring access to development and opportunities, making recommendations for academic promotion and conducting Annual Review Conversations in line with the new process.

-- Rolling out a College-wide mentoring scheme which can help progress career development and address barriers
+- Having College-wide coaching and mentoring schemes which can help progress career development and address barriers.

-- Introducing the Career Moves Guide to create greater transparency about career development for Professional, Technical and Operational staff at Imperial and tips for all parties, including hiring managers
+- Introducing the Career Moves Guide to create greater transparency about career development for Professional, Technical and Operational staff at Imperial and tips for all roles, including hiring managers.

 - The College provides a scheme whereby staff who register for a part-time postgraduate degree at Imperial may be eligible for a reduction in their tuition fee through the tuition fee remission scheme.

-- Micro-coaching sessions have been introduced to support managers with the return to campus and managing hybrid working.
+- Micro-development sessions have been introduced to support managers and staff with different aspects of the working experience including managing hybrid working, career development and managing relationships

 - Media academy – which was initiated by Imperial As One and supports development of media skills for BAME academics.